hosgha/Interview/Technical_Interview_Handbook.md

 3. Utilize a flag within a class to toggle between thread-safe and non-thread-safe behavior.

 **Thread-Safe Objects in .NET Core**:
-1. Immutable Objects: Objects whose state cannot be changed after creation, ensuring thread safety by design.
+1. **Immutable Objects**: Objects whose state cannot be changed after creation, ensuring thread safety by design.
-2. ConcurrentDictionary<TKey,TValue>: A thread-safe collection of key/value pairs accessible by multiple threads concurrently.
+2. **ConcurrentDictionary<TKey,TValue>**: A thread-safe collection of key/value pairs accessible by multiple threads concurrently.
-3. ConcurrentQueue<T>: Thread-safe implementation of a first-in, first-out (FIFO) queue.
+3. **ConcurrentQueue<T>**: Thread-safe implementation of a first-in, first-out (FIFO) queue.
-4. ConcurrentStack<T>: Thread-safe implementation of a last-in, first-out (LIFO) stack.
+4. **ConcurrentStack<T>**: Thread-safe implementation of a last-in, first-out (LIFO) stack.
-5. BlockingCollection<T>: Provides blocking and bounding capabilities for thread-safe collections.
+5. **BlockingCollection<T>**: Provides blocking and bounding capabilities for thread-safe collections.
-6. OrderablePartitioner<TSource>: Represents a way to split an orderable data source into multiple partitions.
+6. **OrderablePartitioner<TSource>**: Represents a way to split an orderable data source into multiple partitions.

 **Non-Thread-Safe Objects in .NET Core**:
-1. ArrayList and Hashtable: These classes provide some thread safety through the Synchronized property but are not scalable and can lead to performance degradation.
+1. **ArrayList and Hashtable**: These classes provide some thread safety through the Synchronized property but are not scalable and can lead to performance degradation.
-2. List<T> and Dictionary<TKey,TValue>: Classes in the System.Collections.Generic namespace that do not provide inherent thread synchronization, requiring manual 3. synchronization when used concurrently.
+2. **List<T> and Dictionary<TKey,TValue>**: Classes in the System.Collections.Generic namespace that do not provide inherent thread synchronization, requiring manual synchronization when used concurrently.

 #### Synchronization
 Control the computations of multiple threads to access any shared resource (protect access to resources that are accessed concurrently)